ocroquette/git-commit-hook/README.md

-# Git Commit Hook
+# Gerrit/Jira Commit Hook in Java

-This is a Git commit hook that does two things:
+This is a Git commit hook in Java that will extend the commit message provided by the user in two ways:

-* generate a Change-Id for Gerrit
-* adds the summary of Jira tickets referenced
+* add the headline (e.g. "summary") of the Jira tickets referenced
+* add a Change-Id for Gerrit

+It can be easily extended or adapted.

 # Gerrit Change-Id